onnayokheng/jquery.multiStepForm/README.md

 ## Documentation
 Treat each <section> tag as a page for the multi step form

-## Examples
-Open the index.html file in the main directory

 ## Release History
 11/4 Initial Release